ericproffitt/TopicModelsVB.jl/README.md

 # training...
 ```

-Now let's evaluate the accuracy of this model against the test set.
-Where baseline for mean accuracy is 0.5.
+Finally, we evaluate the accuracy of this model against the test set, where baseline for mean accuracy is 0.5.

 ```julia
 acc = Float64[]